Ramya-raaji/incube/README.md

 # README

-This includes string calculator a ruby code with a method signature similar to this
+This includes string calculator a ruby code with file ```string_calculator.rb``` Steps to run: clone this repo redirect to app cd incube bundle install run the spec: bundle exec rspec

-int add(string numbers)

-Input: a string of comma separated numbers
-Output: an integer, sum of the numbers

-Examples:
-Input: "", "1", "1,5"
-Output: 0 1 6